corneliusroemer/autovpn/README.md

 ```

 ## Configuration

-You need to add a configuration file `~/.autovpnconfig` to your home directory with the following content:
+In order to let `autovpn` know about your VPN server and credentials, you need to configure it once.
+You can do so in two ways: Either by running `autovpn configure` or by adding a config file `~/.autovpnconfig` to your home directory with the following content:
 ```
 # Path to Cisco Anyconnect VPN binary
 vpnpath = "/opt/cisco/anyconnect/bin/vpn"